Entropy Conservation in the Transition of Schwarzschild-de Sitter space to de Sitter space through tunneling: Thermodynamics and entropy

 where $\sqrt{1-8G\left( E-\omega\right) }=\sqrt{1-8GE}\sqrt{1+\frac {8G\omega}{1-8GE}}\simeq\sqrt{1-8GE}\left( 1+\frac{4G\omega}{1-8GE}\right) $.
 Compare with the Boltzmann factor, we find the temperature is given as

 which is consistent with that obtained in Ref. \cite{ssv01}.
 On the other hand, if we calculated the surface gravity at the horizon, the temperature obtained by $\frac{\kappa}{2\pi}$ is identical to that in Eq. (\ref{sdst}).
 After the emission of energy $\omega$, the temperature becomes $T_{SdS} ^{^{\prime}}=\frac{\hbar\sqrt{1-8G\left( E-\omega\right) }}{2\pi l}$, which is higher than before.
-This is different from the conclusion made in Ref. \cite{kh02} that the temperature after emission will be lower than before.
-Here the temperature increases due to the tunneling, so it will approach to $T_{dS}=\frac{\hbar}{2\pi l}$ and the Schwarzschild-de Sitter space will decay to the empty de Sitter space quickly.
-In this way, we have revisited the tunneling radiation through de Sitter horizon with a detailed calculation and analysis.
+Since the temperature increases due to the tunneling, so it will approach to $T_{dS}=\frac{\hbar}{2\pi l}$ and the Schwarzschild-de Sitter space will decay to the empty de Sitter space quickly.
 In what follows, we will give a physical picture of our calculation.